andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 show quickfix process (1 of 4) in statusbar of inactive quickfix list. currently c-g does output the state in the command line

+after doublicating a line and then commenting the orig line and moving down with 'j' it jumps to the beginning of the line while it should stay in the same column

 ## Release notes v1.1.1
 * easymotion for paragraph and sentence: `<localleader>}`, `<localleader>)`